At deaf-friendly airports, customer service soars.

 Some deaf and hard of hearing people develop an ability to “read” speech.
-Some become so skilled, they nab speechreading jobs for football teams and the FBI alike.
+Equally, some become so skilled, they nab speechreading jobs for football teams and the FBI alike.
 However, this is a rarity.
-Speechreading is a skill that not all deaf people possess.
+Furthermore, Speechreading is a skill that not all deaf people possess.

 Make continual eye contact, and move your lips at a normal pace.
 If you run a restaurant, be willing to turn the lights up.
 The “dim, romantic lighting” at many upscale eateries is anything but romantic for deaf diners struggling to speechread!

 You proactively budget for a deaf-friendly environment by providing sign language interpreters and captioning services.

 It means formally writing down how much you’ll budget for interpreter requests.
-Do you have qualified interpreters handy?
+First things to remember; Do you have qualified interpreters handy?
 Will you need two interpreters or one?
 Have you had a conversation with your tax professional about making this form of accommodation a line item in your annual operating budget — and reaping tax credits?

 Logistics aside, a deaf-friendly business will honor and respect the cultural importance of interpreting services.

-Equally important is to recognize that not all deaf and hard of hearing people know how to sign; and to be aware that some may request CART (Communication Access Real-Time Translation) services instead.
+It is equally important to recognize that not all deaf and hard of hearing people know how to sign; and to be aware that some may request CART (Communication Access Real-Time Translation) services instead.

 Your technology is up to snuff … but for deaf-friendly purposes, you don’t rely on it to do all the work.

 Some business transactions are too involved and lengthy to rely on pointing, gestures, and paper and pen.
-Examples include a doctor’s visit, an educational workshop or legal situation.
+At the present time, examples include a doctor’s visit, an educational workshop or legal situation.